 SATSANG & DARSHAN & BARAKA: I am not entirely clear about the meanings and appropriate applications of these powerful Sanskrit concepts.
 Darshan (sometimes darshana or darsana or darsan) means “view or sight”, and is about receiving a blessing or being purified simply as a result of paying respect to or being seen by a holy person or a holy site, either directly — that is, physically in person, or indirectly — by reading a book by or about, dreaming of, meditating upon, remembering, calling upon, loving, a holy person, a Teacher.
 I have seen Darshan used as a synonym for Grace.
 Satsang (sometimes satsanga or sat-sanga) is derived from two words that mean “being in the company of the true.”
 Here, simply being in the presence of one who has realized the Self propels a seeker along his or her inner journey.
 As I see it, if the One is Infinite, then we are all always “in the sight of” and “in the company of” the Real.
 There being no “where” else, where else could we be?
 (For more on this idea, please see The Simple Way.)
 So, presumably, to the extent that a seeker is able to recognize the One (God) in everyone and everything always (or at least is earnestly aspiring to do so), he or she will be constantly enjoying the fruits of darshan and satsang.
 That said, my experience is that time spent in the presence of a Teacher – in the flesh, in a book, in meditation – is time spent best.
 Nisargadatta, in I Am That, refers to satsang as “company of the truly good,” and when told “Generally one cannot find such friendship,” he replies, “Seek within.
 Your own self is your best friend.”
 Baraka is the power or capability or willingness or inevitable character of a Teacher that makes or renders Her or Him able to offer, bestow, or broadcast Darshan.
 See Grace.
 For Ramana Maharshi’s take on darshan, see here.
 See Sannyasa.

-SEEKER: Seeker and its verb forms (like seeking) are words we use frequently.
+SEEKER: Seeker and its verb forms (like seeking) are words I use frequently.
 They are, in effect, what The Zoo Fence is about.
-What we mean when we use the word seeker is someone who has made a sacred commitment to herself or himself and to the Supreme (see God), however perceived, in these or similar terms, written and/or spoken, but, in any case, repeated many, many times, “Above all else, I want to Know my True Nature.”
-Thus, for us, a seeker is one who has bravely and steadfastly set out on a journey to the Truth, a journey sometimes referred to as the spiritual path, and wherever it leads, the seeker will go.
-We might say that a seeker is a religious person, except that very often a seeker is not interested in religion as such, its definitions, prescriptions, proscriptions, and such, except as they relate to his or her Search.
-A seeker’s overriding interest is in discovering the Truth about her or his Nature; therefore, he or she will often not mind crossing religious barriers and boundaries, if that is what it seems to take to find what she or he is looking for.
-There is no institutional prejudice, or impatience, or animosity here, only a thirst for Reality.
+What I mean when I use the word seeker is someone who has made a sacred commitment to herself or himself and to the Supreme however perceived (see God), in these or similar terms, written and/or spoken, but, in any case, repeated many, many times, “Above all else, I want to Know my True Nature.”
+Thus, for me, a seeker is one who has bravely and steadfastly set out on a journey to the Truth, a journey sometimes referred to as the spiritual path, and wherever it leads, the seeker will go.
+One might say that a seeker is a religious person, except that very often a seeker is not interested in religion as such, its definitions, prescriptions, proscriptions, and the like, except as they relate to his or her Search.
+A seeker’s overriding interest is in discovering the Truth about her or his Nature; therefore, he or she will often not mind crossing religious boundaries and barriers, if that is what it seems to take to find what she or he is looking for.
+There is no institutional prejudice or impatience or animosity here, only a thirst for Reality.
 Seekers are not necessarily easily recognized, for there are no telltale signs.
 To her or his colleagues, friends, and family, a seeker may appear no differently than themselves, working as they do, dressing as they do, relating as they do; just another banker or farmer, psychotherapist or store clerk, mom, dad, sister or brother.
 But that normal appearance is deceiving, for a seeker is different.
 And the difference is that seeking defines and determines a seeker’s self-perception, and therefore everything about a seeker’s life.
 To a seeker, seeking is not simply an activity, like hang gliding, which one can consign to weekends and holidays, or even just another goal, like financial security.
 Seeking is what a seeker is, always.
 Everything about a seeker exists or occurs in that context, and is colored by it.
 “Where I used to be simply an airline pilot [or whatever],” a seeker will tell you, if pressed, “now I am a seeker who flies airplanes [or whatever].”
 Whatever else a seeker does, or whatever else a seeker seems to be, a seeker is first and foremost, even only, a seeker.
-Thus, sometimes, we use the word monk to describe a seeker, because we like the image of one who may seem to live an ordinary life – farming, nursing, making wine, teaching, or whatever, but who has consciously, voluntarily undertaken a permanent, indelible, life-shaping Commitment to the Divine, and who, beneath the cowl (actual or notional), is not the least bit ordinary.
-In a word, as one of the dictionaries on our desk defines it, a seeker is a person who seeks.
+Thus, sometimes, I use the word monk to describe a seeker, because I like the image of one who may seem to live an ordinary life – farming, nursing, making wine, teaching, or whatever, but who has consciously, voluntarily undertaken a permanent, indelible, life-shaping Commitment to the Divine, and who, beneath the cowl (actual or notional), is not the least bit ordinary.
+In a word, as one of the dictionaries on my desk defines it, a seeker is a person who seeks.
 See Sannyasin, Landscape Mode.

-SELF-REALIZATION, REMEMBERING, AWARENESS, BORN AGAIN: Like Truth, God, and similar words, these are impossible terms to define precisely because the function of definition is to set the limits or boundaries of a thing so that the separative egoic mind (”I am me, and you aren’t”) can grasp it, and, by definition, all of these terms are about a condition or a place or a phenomenon (word?) that is beyond all limits and boundaries, and that is specifically beyond the reach of the mind.
+SELF-REALIZATION, REMEMBERING, AWARENESS, BORN AGAIN, ENLIGHTENMENT: Like Truth, God, and similar words, these are impossible terms to define precisely because the function of definition is to set the limits or boundaries of a thing so that the separative egoic mind (”I am me, and you aren’t”) can grasp it, and, by definition, all of these terms are about a condition or a place or a phenomenon (word?) that is beyond all limits and boundaries, and that is specifically beyond the reach of the mind.
 As I understand them, all of these words (and there are others) say the same thing.
 Thus, for example, Self-Realization is Realization of the Self (the Supreme I than which there is no other) by It Self.
 And in or at Self-Realization there is no “realizer who realizes something” (as in, “I realize today is Thursday”).
-In fact, the very absence of that duality is itself Self-Realization (compare, “I realize I Am Thursday”).
-Just so, Self-Realization is thoroughly non-dual; so non-dual, it is not even non-dual, for even “non-dual” implies the existence somewhere of something else (duality) which it is not, and in Self-Realization there is no such implication.
+In fact, the very absence of that duality is itself Self-Realization (compare, “I Realize I Am Thursday”).
+Just so, Self-Realization (and the “condition” inherent to all of these words) is thoroughly non-dual; so non-dual, it is not even non-dual, for even “non-dual” implies the existence somewhere of something else (duality) which it is not, and in Self-Realization there is no such implication.

 Further, Self-Realization, like all of these terms, is not achieved.
 Self-Realization is the Priorly and Always True, Perfectly Natural and Naturally Perfect, Infinite and Eternal State of What Is.
-As such, it is not properly a goal (in that a goal is something not had or a somewhere not here), although virtually all seekers, including ourselves, consider it such, and understandably, because as seekers we think we need a reason to seek!
-Likewise, it is inaccurate to describe Teachers as Self-Realized (although most seekers, again including we, do so), because at Self-Realization there is no such thing as “a Teacher” precisely because at Self-Realization there is no such thing as a person or a anything else.
+As such, it is not properly a goal in that a goal is something not had or a somewhere not here, although virtually all seekers, including me, consider it such, and understandably, because as seekers we think we need a reason to seek!
+Likewise, it is inaccurate to describe Teachers as Self-Realized, although most seekers, again including me, do so, because at Self-Realization there is no such thing as “a Teacher” precisely because at Self-Realization there is no such thing as a person or a anything else.
 There whatever is, is simply, wholly, effortlessly, and spontaneously Whatever Is.
 Equally, of course, at Self-Realization there is no such thing as “not self-realized”!
 In the end, to understand Self-Realization you have to Be There (or, rather, Be Here), but when you’re there you realize you aren’t you (and never were) and you aren’t there (anywhere) and you certainly aren’t “Self-Realized”.
 You simply are.
 Or so the Self-Realized Teachers tell us.

 Two of the most concise and clearest expressions of Self-Realization I have come across are, by Nisargadatta “There is no such thing as a person” and by Ibn ’Arabi “Thou art not thou, thou art He without thou”.
 At TZF, Self-Realization is often considered as Remembering Who We Are.
 This, too, is misleading because it suggests a “rememberer” who remembers “something” that has been “forgotten”.
 But I like it because it reminds us as seekers that Self-Realization is already True.
 (Thus, my failure to “remember” What I Am has no effect whatsoever upon what I am, only upon what I seem to myself to be.)